fengxinhhh/Concis/packages/concis-react/src/BackTop/index.md

 ---
-title: BackTop 回到顶部
+title: BackTop
 nav:
-  title: 组件
+  title: Component
   path: /common
 group:
-  title: 其他
+  title: Other
 mobile: false
 ---

-# BackTop 回到顶部
+# BackTop

-返回页面或者容器顶部的按钮。
+A button that returns to the top of a page or container.

-#### 何时使用
+## ##When to use

-- 当页面内容区域较长时。
+- When the page content area is long.

-- 当用户需要频繁返回顶部查看内容时。
+- When users need to return to the top frequently to view content.

-- 当用户喜欢滚轮和页面交互时产生的滚动视差带来的快感时。
+- When the user likes the pleasure brought by the rolling parallax when the wheel interacts with the page.

-## 基本使用
+## Basic use

-使用默认的按钮返回顶部。
+Use the default button to return to the top.

 <code src="./demos/index1.tsx" />

-## 自定义样式
+## Custom Styles

-可以自定义返回顶部的载体，你甚至可以塞一支火箭进去。
+You can customize the carrier that returns to the top, and you can even put a rocket in it.

 <code src="./demos/index2.tsx" />